Phase Transition of the 2-Choices Dynamics on Core-Periphery Networks: Related Work

 A substantial line of work has recently been devoted to investigating the use of simple opinion dynamics for solving the plurality consensus problem in distributed computing.
 The goal in this problem setting is for each node to be aware of the most frequent initially supported opinion after a certain time~\cite{ doerr_stabilizing_2011, becchetti_simple_2014, becchetti_plurality_2015, becchetti_stabilizing_2016, ghaffari_polylogarithmic_2016, george_giakkoupis_efficient_2016, colin_cooper_linear_2016, cooper_discordant_2016, cooper_coalescing-branching_2016}.
 The seminal work by Hassin and Peleg~\cite{hassin_distributed_2001} introduced for the first time the study of a synchronous-time version of the Voter Model in statistical mechanics.
 In this model, in each discrete-time round, each node looks at a random neighbor and copies her opinion.
 The Voter Model is considered the \emph{trivial} opinion dynamics, in the sense that it is arguably the simplest conceivable rule by which nodes may meaningfully update their opinion as a function of their neighbors' opinion.
 Many properties of this process are understood by known mathematical techniques such as an elegant duality with the coalescing random walk process~\cite{aldous_reversible_2002}.
 In particular, it is known that the Voter Model is not a \emph{fast} dynamics as for the time it takes before consensus on one opinion is reached in the network.
 For that reason, the 2-Choices dynamics has been considered~\cite{cooper_power_2014}.
 In such dynamics, in each round, each node looks at the opinion of \emph{two} random neighbors and, if these two are the same, adopts it.
 This process can arguably be considered the \emph{simplest} non-trivial type of opinion dynamics.

 The authors of~\cite{cooper_power_2014} consider any initial configuration in which each node is supporting one out of two possible opinions.
-They proved that in such a configuration, under the assumption that the initial bias (i.e. advantage of an opinion) is greater than a function of the network's \emph{expansion} (measured in terms of the second eigenvalue of the network)~\cite{hoory_expander_2006}, the whole network will support the initially most frequent opinion with high probability after a polylogarithmic number of rounds.
+They proved that in such a configuration, under the assumption that the initial bias (i.e., advantage of an opinion) is greater than a function of the network's \emph{expansion} (measured in terms of the second eigenvalue of the network)~\cite{hoory_expander_2006}, the whole network will support the initially most frequent opinion with high probability after a polylogarithmic number of rounds.
 The results of~\cite{cooper_power_2014} on the 2-Choices dynamics were later refined with milder assumptions on the initial bias with respect to the network's expansion~\cite{cooper_fast_2015} and generalized to more opinions~\cite{cooper_fast_2016}.
-Until now, the 2-Choices dynamics constitutes one of the few processes whose behavior has been characterized on non-complete topologies -- however, assuming good expansion properties.
-Their techniques should be easily adaptable in order to handle similar dynamics, such as the 3-Majority dynamics~\cite{becchetti_simple_2014, becchetti_stabilizing_2016, ghaffari_tight_2017}.
+Their techniques should be easily adaptable in order to handle similar dynamics, such as the 3-Majority dynamics~\cite{becchetti_simple_2014,becchetti_stabilizing_2016, ghaffari_tight_2017}.
+The 2-Choices dynamics constitutes one of the few processes whose behavior has been characterized on non-complete topologies, typically assuming good expansion properties.
+Few works analyze the non-trivial behavior of such a dynamics on other classes of topologies which present a clustered structure, e.g., on regular clustered graphs~\cite{CrucianiNS19} and on graphs sampled from the Stochastic Block Models~\cite{shimizu19phase}, proving non-trivial behaviors of the dynamics.
+In particular, \cite{shimizu19phase} leverages the Kim-Vu concentration of probability inequality and the theory of competitive dynamical systems to obtain a precise description of the phase transition behavior of the 2-Choices dynamics on the aforementioned model.